DePaul University College of Law welcomes applications from

 Applicants should make arrangements for an official

-transcript to be sent to the Office of Law Admissions immediately after the
+transcript to be sent to the Office of Law Admission immediately after the